JordanEaddy/portfolio/_pages/about.md

 ---

-🧑🏾‍💻 I'm a graduate student at SMU.
+🧑🏾‍💻 I'm a graduate student at SMU...

 ⚾ I work for a Major League Baseball club as their Pitching Lab Analyst.